lucaoppes/NHS/README.md

 ## How to Run

-Clone the repository, npm install and start the server by using 'node app.js'
+Clone the repository, npm install and start the API by running the script (npm start)

 ## How to use